seymenalper3/CS50_Projects/README.md

 # CS50_Projects
-These are the projects which I made from CS50 lectures.
+These are projects which I made from CS50 lectures.